ascott1083/Liri-Bot/README.md

 # Liri Bot

 LIRI will search the following APIs:
-    Spotify for songs
+   -Spotify for songs
-    Bands in Town for concerts
+   -Bands in Town for concerts
-    OMDB for movies
+   -OMDB for movies

 Use the following commands to activate LIRI:
     help (to list all commands)